 In order to prevent piling up of waste, the leading channel should be split into multiple smaller channels leading to different parts of the land (1 channel per inhabitant should be enough, at least

 in case of healthy inhabitants).

-The channels may start underground from your house, but the waste should exit on land surface.
+The channels may start underground from the house, but the waste should exit on land surface.

-It takes 1 (one!) day for your standardly excreted faeces to be absorbed by the land on a healthy forest floor.
+It generally takes 1 (one!) day for faeces to be absorbed by the soil on a healthy forest floor.

-If you live sustainably, there should be no garbage in your waste.
-Everything should be bio-degradable within a reasonable time-frame, synchronized with production - ie. if you produce and
+If one lives sustainably, there will be no long-term garbage in waste.
+Everything should be bio-degradable within a reasonable time-frame.

 Anything that has a big impact on environment should not be an option.
 A working wind turbine is affecting birds, insects and [important!] wind circulation patterns.
 Anything affecting birds and